 What About “docs.yoursite.com” Versus “yoursite.com/docs”?

-Let’s consider this scenario: you have an e-commerce solution, a documentation section, a blog, a forum, a support system, etc, all of these sections being tightly related.
+And now let’s get back to our subdomains vs subfolders topic.
+Let’s consider this scenario: you have an e-commerce solution, a documentation section, a blog, a forum, a customer support system, etc, all of these sections being tightly related under the same brand.

 Despite this subdomains vs subfolders discussion above where I was supporting the use of subdomains, in this case the optimal solution would be to use subfolders within your main domain.
-Each of the sections can even be implemented with different software, such as WordPress, phpBB, Magento, Prestashop, whatever.
+Each of the sections can even be implemented on different platforms, such as WordPress, phpBB, Magento, Prestashop, whatever.

 The explanation is very simple: if you optimize, say, a product page for a certain keyword, the related documentation page, for example, will gain weight considerably faster for the same keyword because to search engines, including Google, they belong to the same site.